IAMMOJAHID/Vision_Transformer/README.md

 Steps:
 1. Install the Pytorch and einops libraries
 2. Download the data
-3. Change the path of data
+3. Change the data path
 4. Train the model

 Want to learn about self attention? follow this link: https://peterbloem.nl/blog/transformers